ibrahim-Sobh/Directional-Derivatives-mini-project/README.md

 # Directional-Derivatives-mini-project
-The idea behind this project is to give a certain point P(x,y) and a vector U <u1,u2> directing this point and this function will calulate the
+The idea behind this project is to give a certain point P(x,y) and a vector U <u1,u2> directing this point and this program will calulate the
 Directional Derivates & Gradients

 Our function is  F(x,y) = x³y - xy³